GSA/baselinealignment/testcases/TC8.1-ic-dna-3.md

 # and rationale for the expected result according to the applicable ICT

 # Baseline test
 descr: Detect the visual presentation of text, images of text or logos.
-Text that is part of a logo or brand name has no minimum contrast requirement.
+Text that is part of a decorative images of text are exempt from the contrast requirement.

 # Reference and link to the applicable ICT Baseline test